 One of the biggest questions people approaching retirement ask is: “Should I pay off my mortgage before I retire?”
 With interest rates still elevated in 2026 and many homeowners carrying 3–7% mortgages, the decision isn’t as simple as “debt = bad.”
 It depends on your cash flow, tax situation, investment returns, and what you want to leave your family.

-John F. Davenport, Financial advisor and licensed attorney in New York and Connecticut and founder of J. Davenport Advisors and Davenport & Associates in Norwalk, CT, helps families weigh this every day.
+John F. Davenport, Financial advisor and licensed attorney in New York and Connecticut and founder of Davenport & Associates in Norwalk, CT, helps families weigh this every day.
 Davenport says: “Paying off your mortgage can feel like freedom, but keeping low-rate debt and investing the money instead often builds more wealth for you and your heirs.”

 Pros of Paying Off Your Mortgage Before Retirement